Preparing your data files¶

 Elements that contain multiple data types.
 For example:

 The same element in another row contains a string:

-If the element was extracted into a column, Snowflake’s execution engine (which is columnar) scans only the extracted column.
+If the element was extracted into a column, the engine scans only the extracted column.

-If the element was not extracted into a column, the execution engine must scan the entire JSON structure, and then for each row traverse the structure to output values, impacting performance.
+If the element was not extracted into a column, the engine must scan the entire JSON structure, and then for each row traverse the structure to output values.
+This impacts performance.

-Extract semi-structured data elements containing “null” values into relational columns before loading them.
+Extract semi-structured data elements containing “null” values into relational columns before you load them.

-Alternatively, if the “null” values in your files indicate missing values and have no other special meaning, we recommend setting the file format option STRIP_NULL_VALUES to TRUE when loading the semi-structured data files.
-This option removes object elements or array elements containing “null” values.
+Alternatively, if the “null” values in your files indicate missing values and have no other special meaning, we recommend setting the file format option STRIP_NULL_VALUES to TRUE when you load the semi-structured data files.
+This option removes OBJECT elements or ARRAY elements containing “null” values.

-Ensure each unique element stores values of a single native data type (string or number).
+Ensure each unique element stores values of a single data type that is native to the format (for example, string or number for JSON).